Parallel-NetCDF/E3SM-IO/README.md

 This repository contains a case study of parallel I/O kernel from the [E3SM](https://github.com/E3SM-Project/E3SM) climate simulation model.
-The benchmark program, e3sm_io.c, can be used to evaluate the performance of [PnetCDF](https://github.com/Parallel-NetCDF/PnetCDF) library on the I/O patterns from E3SM.
-This study focuses on the most challenging I/O pattern from writing the cubed sphere variables, which presents a large list of short, noncontiguous write requests for each variable on every MPI process.
+The benchmark program, e3sm_io.c, can be used to evaluate the performance of [PnetCDF](https://github.com/Parallel-NetCDF/PnetCDF) library for handling the I/O patterns used in E3SM.
+This study focuses on the most challenging I/O pattern in E3SM that writes the cubed sphere variables in a long list of short and noncontiguous requests on every MPI process.

-The benchmark program evaluates three implementations using different PnetCDF
+The benchmark program evaluates three implementations of different PnetCDF
 APIs: blocking vard, nonblocking varn, and nonblocking vara.
 All these three APIs can aggregate multiple requests across more than one variable.

-The I/O patterns used in this case study were captured by the [PIO](https://github.com/NCAR/ParallelIO) library which can record the data access patterns at the array element level for all MPI processes.
-The patterns are stored in a text file, referred by PIO as the decomposition file.
+The I/O patterns (data decompositions among MPI processes) used in this case study were captured by the [PIO](https://github.com/NCAR/ParallelIO) library.
+A data decomposition file records the data access patterns at the array element level for each of the MPI processes.
+The patterns are stored in a text file, referred by PIO as the `decomposition file`.

 * Prepare the I/O decomposition file
   * PIO generates I/O decomposition data file in a text format.
 It needs to be